A better way to get UTM Parameters into Keap

 When a visitor arrives at your website, Attributer looks at technical data about the visit (such as UTM parameters, HTTP referrer information, device, etc.) to figure out where a particular visitor came from.

-Based on that technical data, it then categorizes each visit into a series of channels and stores it in the visitor's browser as a cookie.
-Examples of those those channels include Paid Search, Organic Search, and Paid Social.
+Based on that technical data, it then categorizes each visitor into a series of channels and stores it in the visitor's browser as a cookie.
+Examples of those channels include Paid Search, Organic Search, and Paid Social.

 Attributer was built by Aaron Beashel, a marketing veteran who saw the need for a tool that could be used to identify which channels were actually turning visitors into leads and customers.